sharpcdf/jitter/README.md

 nimble install https://github.com/sharpcdf/jitter
 ```
 ## Notes
-- At the moment, jitter is being developed and you need at least version 0.3.0 to use the install script, please be patient until it releases :)
+- At the moment, jitter is being developed and you need at least version 0.3.0 to use the install script.
+Previous releases relied on an installer called Mug
+- You may encounter bugs as this project is still in development, please create an issue if you encounter anything wrong with jitter :)

 ## Building
 Clone the repository and run `nimble build`.
 (You need to have nim and nimble installed).